nickpowerrrr/Python-Tank-App/README.md

 * a script that processes each ```tank``` from an XML file, then it returns its ```name``` ```average score``` and ```average distance```

 # How it works
-Opening ```app.py``` will start the application and upon clicking "Show Graph" it will make the graph and the data in comamnd line, first the tankdata will be processed with ```tankxml.py``` using the XML file(s) in the ```xml_data``` folder (you can add your own)
+Opening ```app.py``` will start the application and upon clicking "Show Graph" it will make the graph and the data in command line, first the tankdata will be processed with ```tankxml.py``` using the XML file(s) in the ```xml_data``` folder (you can add your own)
 After it will be saved in the root folder named ```tank_averages.xml```.
 Then a graph will be made and be shown on screen using matplotLib which makes a cool image using the players tank number